aurorascharff/next14-message-box/STEPS.md

 (MessageInput)

-Input: useEffect reset and handle errors, depend on timestamp.
+Input: useEffect handle errors, depend on timestamp.
 Modify to noscript handler fallback.

-- useEffect to toast on error, depend on timestamp and error.
+- useEffect to toast on error, depend on timestamp and error
-- reset form
 - Change span tag to noscript

 Notes: When next.js implements React 19 the reset will happen automatically for uncontrolled inputs like this.
 Probably used to using a library that would control forms, like react-hook-form.
 Not needed.
 Noscript is a fallback.